 - Serious Legal Problems (DUI Manslaughter)

 These are just a few.
-There are many more types of consequences from drinking alcohol, binge drinking, and full-blown alcoholism.
+There are many more types of consequences of drinking alcohol, binge drinking, and full-blown alcoholism.
 You don’t need to have something bad happen in your life as a result of your drinking to finally decide to get help in an alcohol rehab center.

 When the body develops a tolerance for alcohol, larger amounts of alcohol must be consumed to achieve the same desired effects.
 When you go too long without drinking, withdrawal symptoms begin.
 The need to drink to keep these symptoms away, known as a craving, is a sign of alcohol addiction.
-In this case, you are no longer drinking for pleasure, but to ward off discomfort.
+In this case, you are no longer drinking for pleasure, but to ward off the discomfort.